gabetucker2/gostack/documentation/race.md

 <h2>Conclusion</h2>

 ***gostack*** won the race!
 Excluding comments and empty lines, it took over 7 times fewer lines than ***native Go*** (9 compared to 69), in turn saving 60 lines of space.
 See our [races script here](../testing/races.go), and feel free to test it out yourself!

+*Note that I wrote the native Go comparison code to be as clear and concise as possible, but if there are any places which can be made made more concise, then please let me know in our [Discord server](https://discord.gg/NmxxcKBVBU).*

 ---